 Wrapping up our #WhereDoGrainsGo series, we have Ontario wheat.
-Wheat is the third largest field crop in Ontario behind soybeans and corn.
-Each year, Ontario produces, on average, 1-2 million metric tonnes of wheat on 600,000-1 million acres.
-Ontario is diverse in its wheat production, growing two different categories, winter and spring wheat, along with several different classes in each, including soft red winter, soft white winter, hard red winter, and hard red spring.
+Wheat is the third largest field crop in Ontario and each year Ontario produces on average, 2.3 million metric tones of wheat on 1 million acres.
+Ontario produces two different categories of wheat: winter and spring wheat.
+Within each category there are several different classes including: soft red winter, soft white winter, hard red winter, and hard red spring.
 Each category of wheat is used for different uses and is best suited to certain climates.
 Read about What wheat is grown in Ontario?

 Wheat exports and domestic feed use of wheat varies widely from year to year and is based on the quality of the crop and pricing.
 A significant portion of Western Canadian wheat is also shipped to Ontario for milling due to the significant milling capacity within the province and the close proximity to customers.